Gábor Vona: Early career

 In 2009 Vona repeatedly called for a change of government and for Hungary's ruling politicians to be "held to account", referring to among others, Ferenc Gyurcsány and Gordon Bajnai.
 He considers himself an "EU realist" arguing that the EU should take a new direction in which the role of the nations should have more weight.
 Vona argues that the national police should be greatly strengthened and supports introducing an American style "three strikes law".

+In 2013 Vona travelled to Russia to meet with Aleksandr Dugin, with whom he discussed creating potential ties between Hungary and Russia based on a shared affinity for Traditionalism, additionally Vona had a traditionalist adviser by the name of Tibor Baranyi for a period of time.

 He was the Jobbik's candidate for the position of Prime Minister of Hungary in the 2010 and 2014 Hungarian parliamentary elections.
 Jobbik won the seats for the first time in 2010, with Fidesz won the Supermajority.

 After the elections, the party's congress elected him to be the leader of the Jobbik parliamentary group.
 Vona became a member of the parliamentarian Committee of Agriculture, and its sub-committees, the Sub-Committee of Viticulture and Winery, and the Sub-Committee of Renewal Resources.